How to report stolen content on Instagram

 It has happened to me several times before that for various reasons, Instagram could not instantly verify I had the copyright to the content I was reporting.
 For example when I had deleted the content from my own profile, or because the thief had an early unwatermarked version that I deleted from my profile and that I had replaced for a watermarked version on my account.

 Do not despair.
-I have never not been able to get content taken down.
+I have never not been able to get stolen content taken down.
 If Instagram does not take down your stolen content right away, simply reply to their email with additional proof that it is your copyright.

 For example, provide the full resolution photo that is larger in size/crop than what can be found anywhere on the internet, take a photo of your cat in the exact same spot and include a physical note saying your cat belongs to [your name/ig account name], if there are interviews by reputable sources that confirm you are the owner of this cat (account) then link to that, etc. Be creative – if you have the copyright then there are multiple ways to prove it besides providing a link to an instagram post.